cptnbrando/get-it-goin/readme.md

 - disable-all-asr-rules.ps1 : Disables or deletes all active ASR Rules
 - disable-asr-rule.ps1 : Disables or deletes an active ASR Rule from your machine

 I highly recommend running check-asr-rules, then add-all-asr-rules, then check-asr-rules again to confim they work.
 If you want to see them in action, I got one to trigger by installing [Idea IntelliJ](https://www.jetbrains.com/idea/download/?section=windows), which attempts to replace klist.exe (a Kerberos ticket caching thingy) in the Windows dir.
 Google Gemini tells me this is normal because IntelliJ contains a jdk and the jdk contains a klist.exe.
 So yeah.
 But this is exactly what I mean, all this software doing god knows what to the sanctity of the operating system's heart willy nilly, no more of this horseshit!
+Installing [GIMP](https://www.gimp.org) seems to trigger the same rule for a file called help.exe - Block use of copied or impersonated system tools.
+And the [EA App](https://www.ea.com/ea-app) with its anti-cheat triggered this one too - Block credential stealing from the Windows local security authority subsystem (lsass.exe).

+All actions blocked by these ASR rules are notified via Windows Security and viewable in the Protection History page.

 Go to the ASR scripts folder and run check-asr-rules.ps1, it will display a list of all MS ASR rules present on their website, then report that you have 0 of them active
 ```powershell